What Is Knob And Tube Wiring?

 Langstaff And Sloan: Specialists In Knob And Tube Replacement Services

-Langstaff and Sloan has provided residential and commercial electrical services in the GTA since 1991.
+Langstaff and Sloan have provided residential and commercial electrical services in the GTA since 1991.
 Our licenced electricians specialize in knob and tube rewiring, and we also patch and holes that might be required.
-Langstaff and Sloan is dedicated to providing our clients with reliable services at competitive rates.
-Contact us today for an assessment and to book an appointment.
+Langstaff and Sloan are dedicated to providing our clients with reliable services at competitive rates.
+Contact us today to schedule an assessment and book an appointment.